pnnl/ruleset-checking-tool/docs/ruleset_functions/get_primary_secondary_loops.md

 1. Primary secondary configuration is correct if:
-1). a cooling loop is either connected to chiller or cooling coil, but not both 2). if a cooling loop is connected to chiller, it shall have child loop(s) 3). if a cooling loop is connected to cooling coil, it shall not have any child loops 4). the collection of child loops of all of 2) shall be the same as all of 3)
+1). a cooling loop is either connected to chiller or cooling coil, but not both 2). if a cooling loop is connected to chiller, it shall have child loop(s) 3). if a cooling loop is connected to cooling coil, it shall not have any child loops (AND will not be in the fluid_loop array)

 2. B-RMR might have process chiller(s).
 Process chiller(s) and its associated loop(s) should be excluded from the primary-secondary loop check.
 Hence the logic only returns primary loops that serves standard baseline systems with chilled water coils.